ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 - PFTrace

 Specification of the output format is via the `--output-format` command-line option.
-Format selection is case-insensitive and multiple output formats can be selected via a single string concatenated by commas, colons, or semi-colons.
-Example:
-`--output-format JSON` enables JSON output exclusively where as `--output-format csv,json,pftrace` enables all three output formats for the run.
+Format selection is case-insensitive and multiple output formats are supported.
+Example: `--output-format json` enables JSON output exclusively whereas `--output-format csv json pftrace` enables all three output formats for the run.

 For trace visualization, use the PFTrace format and open the trace in [ui.perfetto.dev](https://ui.perfetto.dev/).